xiaolaba/AT3010-JDY-23/README.md

 # AT3010, JDY-23 bluetooth UART module

 reverse engineering the bluetooth UART module JDY-23 of AT3010 used, the blue color module.
 all those information, datasheet and or related stuff, gathered from internet, used google search engine, no any affiliation to any of those company.

+Note: do not use for 220VAC & 100A and constantly metering, it is not enough of safety.
+13A is so so and should be ok.
+This new buying unit out of a purchased batch has defect as the connector has been corroded possibly due to soldering flux residue and no cleaning, screw corroded & jammed, brute force kicks it off.
+Upon this fix and opened the case, try to see the circuit design, it should be one of typical power metering solution that booms few years ago.
+However, IC marking has been ripped off as possible to slow down conterfeit if it was really great product design and hot selling.

+my schematic and fun to learn something new, copyright is retianed my own learning material, it is nothing related to manufacturer.
+It is incomplete but enough to understand the prespective of circuit design and operation thoery.

 ![AT3010_PCB_2020-09-02_version.jpg](AT3010_PCB_2020-09-02_version.jpg)